MESAHub/mesa/star/test_suite/diffusion_smoothness/README.rst

 Last-Updated: 06Jun2021 (MESA 5be9e57) by fxt

-Last-Run: 22Dec2025 (MESA fede5937) by pmocz on C916PXT6XW in 86 seconds using 8 threads.
+Last-Run: 12Apr2026 (MESA c79eae5c5) by vincentva on procyon in 121 seconds using 8 threads.